bradmontgomery/django-staticflatpages/README.rst

 django-staticflatpages
 ======================

-**like flatpages, but with templates**
+*like flatpages, but with templates*

 This is like Django's ``contrib.flatpages``, but without the database.
-It's just static html documents on your filesystem.
+It's just static html documents served from your filesystem.

 Motivation
 ----------